TheSoftNode/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11. 10-add.c: A function that adds two integers and returns the result.

 12. 11-print_to_98.c: A function that prints all natural numbers from n to 98, followed by a new line.

+13. 100-times_table.c: A function that prints the n times table, starting with 0.